Tilden Outdoor Summer Program

 A: We realize that some kids are in grades with older children, or vice versa, so please contact us with any specifics before you register, so we can help with best placement.
 Three hours of the basic day is shared time with all ages, all of afternoon extended care is shared, and some other activities are spent together, so even when kids are in different groups, they do have quite a lot of time together.
 We want your child to have an excellent time at camp!

-Q: My child is turning 4.5 a couple months after camp starts.
-Can s/he attend your camp?
+Q: My child is turning 4.5 a couple months after Spring Camp starts.
+Can s/he attend anyway?

-A: We look forward to the time your child can begin, but we cannot take kids that much younger.
+A: We look forward to the time your child can begin, but we can only consider kids who are within a few weeks of the age cut-off.
+Reminder that for summer, our new minimum age is 4.75 (4 years, 9 months).
 We already have a wide age range, and need to stick to this cut off.
 We hope you will sign up for our e-mail newsletter, so we can stay in touch!!

 Q: Summer Program Age Question: What if my child is an older 4, how do I decide between the Pre-K and the Tilden Outdoor Summer Program?